-Other ncRNA projects thesis students are working on include the effects of naturally occurring miRSNPs on the tumor suppressive role of MEG3, the effects of the cigarette-smoke upregulated SCAL1 lncRNA on cytoskeletal remodelling, the circPVT1/let-7/NRAS regulatory axis, the pseudogene INGX, and the lncRNAs CRNDE, TUSC7, HULC and DANCR.
+Other ncRNA projects thesis students are working on include the effects of naturally occurring miRSNPs on the tumor suppressive role of MEG3; the effects of the cigarette-smoke upregulated SCAL1 lncRNA on cytoskeletal remodelling, other oncogenic phenotypes, and ROS detoxification; the circPVT1/let-7/NRAS regulatory axis, the pseudogene INGX, and the lncRNAs CRNDE, TUSC7, HULC and DANCR, among others.

 Lastly, the lab has an ongoing project on differential sorting of exosome cargo.
 In particular, we are looking at the effect of KRAS status on sorting of lung-cancer associated lncRNAs in exosomes released by lung adenocarcinoma cells.

 CONFIRMATORY AND ORTHOGONAL ASSAYS TO ELIMINATE ARTEFACTUAL DRUG BIOACTIVITIES